ArborealAudio/PiMax/manual/PiMax.typ

 - Default UI size

-- #text(fill: yellow)[( New in v1.1.3 )] Asymmetric saturation options:
+- #text(fill: yellow)[( New in v1.1.3 )] Alt.
-	- Global DC Offset --- In Band Split mode with Asymmetric saturation turned on, this will apply a single DC offset to the entire signal, which produces less phase shift around the filter cutoffs
-	- Alt.
 Asym.
 Type --- A different type of asymmetric saturation that does not apply a static DC offset, but uses some asymmetric multiplication to bias the saturation.
 It's not really a big deal.

 - Show Tooltips

 *Only Windows/Linux:*

 - OpenGL on/off

 == Uninstallation